zephyrproject-rtos/zephyr/doc/contribute/index.rst

     Origin: Original

-In cases where the file is imported from an external project, the commit message shall contain details regarding the original project, the location of the project, the SHA-id of the origin commit for the file, the intended purpose, and if the file will be maintained by the Zephyr project, (whether or not the Zephyr project will contain a localized branch or if it is a downstream copy).
+In cases where the file is :ref:`imported from an external project
+<external-contributions>`, the commit message shall contain details regarding
+the original project, the location of the project, the SHA-id of the origin commit for the file and the intended purpose.

 For example, a copy of a locally maintained import::